By Erik Marcus

 Salads offer the most obvious way to add heaps of veggies to your diet.
 Many people’s only exposure to salad involves uninspired offerings.
 Salads made of iceberg lettuce, Italian dressing, and two or three other vegetables just don’t cut it.
 But a good salad made with an impressive selection of fresh vegetables and an inspired dressing is remarkably delicious.

 Grated root vegetables like carrots, beets, and parsnips provide plenty of color and crunch.
 Also try adding purple cabbage and finely-chopped leafy greens like kale.
-The added color, nutrients, and new textures will take your salad to the next level.
+The added color, nutrients, and textures will take your salad to the next level.
 Our vegan salad guide shows how to elevate your salads from OK to sensational.

 Hummus, Baba, and Dips

-What’s the laziest possible way to eat more vegetables?
+What’s the laziest possible way to prepare more vegetables?
 Just slice up a few of your favorites (like carrots, celery, or broccoli florets), and serve them alongside a bowl of your favorite dip.
 Any grocery sells hummus, and of course you can also make it yourself.

-Baba Ghanouj is another delicious Middle Eastern dip, but it’s trickier to make than hummus.
+Baba Ghanouj is another delicious Middle Eastern dip, but it’s trickier to prepare than hummus.
 The good stuff is made in a smoky wood-fired oven.
 Your local Lebanese restaurant might make it better than you ever could, and sell it to-go.
 Note that some restaurants put yogurt in their baba, so you’ll need to ask.

 And let’s not forget about guacamole, which is a delicious accompaniment to any plate of sliced vegetables.

-Cookware to Help You Eat More Vegetables
+Kitchenware to Help You Eat More Vegetables

 Other essentials for preparing vegetables are: